5 Common Interview Questions and How to Answer Them Effectively - Part 1 [Updated]

 Why are you the ideal candidate for the position?
 This is your chance to explain why you're interested in the position and how your skills and experiences make you the best fit.

 Ineffective: I just graduated with a Bachelor of Business from XX University.
 I graduated with a CGPA of 3.7 with a few Dean’s list awards.
 I was part of the Student Club and was actively involved in some activities.
 I am interested in social media marketing.

-Effective: I just graduated with a Bachelor of Business from XX University in Feb 2022.
+Effective: I'm a 3rd year Marketing student at XX University and I am graduating in December this year.
 One of my most significant projects was doing an Instagram shop where we sold salted-egg chips.
 I was in a team of 4 and my role was marketing and customer service.
-We managed to grow from 0 to 855 followers and achieve RM2,000 revenue in 2 months.
-Besides that, I was part of the student club where I was managing the social media pages, which includes designing posts, writing captions, and managing followers.
-I hope to apply my skills and experience in the Marketing Executive position that you’re hiring and help to grow your company’s social media channels.
+In 2 months, we managed to grow to 880 followers and achieve RM1,500 in revenue.
+Besides that, I'm quite active in extracurricular activities but I want to highlight my role of Head of Marketing for a fundraising project I did a few months ago.
+I managed a team of 3 to promote the event on campus and online, and as a result, we managed to attract over 400 visitors and raise RM3,500.
+Through working with my team, I also sharpened my communication and leadership skills.
+With these hands-on experiences, I became very interested in social media marketing in the events industry, which led me to apply for this position.
+I hope to apply my skills and experience in the Social Media Specialist position that you're hiring and help to grow your social media platforms.

 Q2: How did you hear about this position?

 This is often asked in an interview to learn more about how you found out about the job opportunity and what attracted you to it.
 It's also a way for the interviewer to gauge your level of interest in the position and whether you've done your research on the company.